How to remove spaces from a string in Python

 print(result)--OUTPUT--Pythonisamazing

-• The generator, (char for char in text if char != " "), loops through each character.
+• The expression (char for char in text if char != " ") loops through the string, yielding each character that is not a space.

-• Then, "".join() takes all the kept characters and connects them into a new string with no spaces.
+• Then, "".join() takes these characters and concatenates them into a single, new string.

 Using translate() with character mapping